Clinics & Services

 ANTENATAL SERVICES: The local midwifery team provide a full service.
 They are not based in the practice.
 You can contact them directly for pregnancy testing, booking and pregnancy advice on 01870 603354

 CONTRACEPTIVE SERVICES: Benbecula Medical Practice offers the full range of contraceptive services including pills, injections, caps, coils and contraceptive implants.
 More information about the types of methods available can be found here and there are also leaflets available from the surgery.
 Dr Dawson inserts and removes contraceptive implants, Dr Longfield and Dr Tierney fit coils, and Nurse Binnie has advanced training in sexual health including fitting caps.

 CHILDREN’S HEALTH: The health visitor service is not based in the surgery.
 However, we maintain good links with the Health Visitors, who visit the practice regularly.
 The Health Visitor service is based in Balivanich Clinic, contact 01870 602266

-CHILDHOOD IMMUNISATIONS (BY APPOINTMENT): Benbecula Medical practice Thursday 09:00 - 10:30.
+CHILDHOOD IMMUNISATIONS (BY APPOINTMENT): Benbecula Medical practice Wednesdays 09:00 - 11:00.
 Childhood immunisations can also be given at the branch surgery by arrangement.
 Changes are afoot - the Scottish Vaccine Transformation Program means that vaccination provision is moving to public health responsibility.

 We strongly recommend that all children have the full range of childhood immunisations except in those extremely rare cases where there are contra-indications.
 The normal schedule and vaccine information can be seen here.
 If you have any concerns at all about your child being immunised, please come and discuss the matter with a doctor, nurse or Health Visitor.